BellaZubby/AI-todo-checkpoint/docs/spec.md

    - Users can add a new task by entering text and submitting the form.
    - Users can edit the text of an existing task inline.
    - Users can delete a task from the list.
-   - Users can mark a task as completed (checkbox) or active.
+   - Users can mark a task as completed (checkbox) or not completed.

 2. **Filtering**